warestack/bda/session5/part-1/README.md

 $ gcloud sql connect <SQL-SERVER> --user=root
 ```

-3. Let us run some basic commands and learn how to use the MySQL command line interface (CLI).
+3. Let us run some basic commands and learn to use the MySQL command line interface (CLI).
 4. List the databases that are already created.

 ```sql